hammingweight/fim_sidecar/README.md

 The [`hello_server_pod`](./k8s_resources/hello_server_pod.yaml) file includes a definition for the `fim` container including arguments that must be passed to the pod's liveness check.
 End users should only need to specify their own container in the pod definition and use metadata annotations to identify files and directories that should be monitored as part of intrusion detection.
-A FIM admission controller would parse the pod's annotations and add an appropriate FIM container specification to the the pod manifest.
+A FIM admission controller would parse the pod's annotations and add an appropriate FIM container specification to the pod manifest.

 ## Looking at the Code in more depth